Come and share our tranquil family farm in beautiful Tasmania, Australia

 Having your own transport will give you more freedom, but we are always happy to run you into the local town 5 minutes away and a bicycle is provided as well.
 New Norfolk is a cute little town with lots to see, fabulously interesting coffee shops, all with a different 'flavour' in their presentation, other gourmet food outlets, a market and lots and lots of unique antique options where you can get lost for hours (NN is the 'antique capital of Tasmania').

 Minimum stays of one to two weeks are ideal (in order to get to know you and also so you have a full and real experience).
 There are a number of choices of accommodation - with separate new shower and toilet.
 Our latest creation is "the Coop" - our cute little converted chook shed, cosy and warm (double glazed and insulated) and set within the garden.
-There is a caravan next to the house, or down by the river.
+There is a caravan next to the house, which can be moved closer to the river.
 Or, if you prefer, you might enjoy privacy further away from the house in a converted insulated high cube shipping container, complete with own kitchenette and separate new shower and toilet facilities.
 You can still choose to join us to share an evening meal after the day to day activities around the home.

 Most of all, we are flexible.
 If you would like to use us as a base to explore southern Tasmania from, I am sure we can arrange something that works for all.
 Many stayers have come back for a second visit and some even a third visit!

-If you like to learn, if you help with enthusiasm to the best of your ability, we will always welcome you here.
+If you like to learn and help with enthusiasm and to the best of your ability, we will always welcome you here.
 Hopefully, you will leave us with memories of great homegrown food and interesting experiences.
-And an insight into what it is to run a diverse farm and value added food production; having set your mark on some little project that will remain an ongoing memory of you for us, and for you of our little piece of paradise.
+And an insight into what it is to run a diverse farm and value added food production; having set your mark on some little project that will remain an ongoing memory of you - for us, and for you - of our little piece of paradise.

 Arriving mornings works best for us.
 I would suggest getting to Hobart one day, having a bit of a look around and then the following day catching the 9am bus to New Norfolk - we will collect you from Laskey Car Park bus stop in Pioneer Ave.
 We ask that you remind us the day before you arrive and give us a call when you are about to catch the bus.
 We are 5+/- mins away from New Norfolk.

-It takes about half an hour from airport to hobart via bus.
-Buses to New Norfolk are hourly till 9am - then after that - you have to go to Glenorchy to catch a bus, which is a bit more awkward for you.
-So arriving in am is easiest.
+It takes about half an hour from Hobart airport to Hobart via the bus.
+Buses direct to New Norfolk are hourly till 9am - then after that - you have to go to Glenorchy to catch a bus, which takes much longer.
+So arriving early am is easiest.

 Looking forward to an enjoyable interaction.